proycon/folia/docs/source/set_definitions.rst

 Prior to FoLiA v1.4, set definitions were stored in a simple custom XML format, distinct from FoLiA itself, which we call the legacy format and which is still supported for backward compatibility.
-Since FoLiA v1.4 however, we strongly prefer and recommend to store the set definitions as RDF, i.e. the technology that powers the semantic web.
+Since FoLiA v1.4 however, we strongly prefer and recommend to store the set definitions as RDF [RDF_], i.e. the technology that powers the semantic web.
 In this way, set definitions provide a formal semantic layer for FoLiA.